-There are many flavours to associate with wine in the case of sushi: salts, acidity, fat, smoothness, spiciness.
+The tastes to be associated with wine are numerous in the case of sushi: salts, acidity, fat, unctuousness, spiciness.
 White wine is to be preferred with fish, ideal?

-Salty aspect of the soy sauce, spicy wazabi, acidity of marinated ginger, pasty side of rice and fresh fish.
-Just that.
-But whatever, the wines are so diverse, we can find wines that accompany them without too many problems!
-The iron contained in red wine and the iron contained in fish do not go well together, so a white wine is the first choice.
-The wine, when combined with sushi, should not be too soft to exist in the face of ginger, but not too tannic or aromatic to crush fish and rice.
-It's a real Japanese puzzle.
+Salty aspect of the soy sauce, spiciness of the wazabi, acidity of the pickled ginger, pasty side of the rice and fresh side of the fish.
+That's all there is to it.
+But no matter, the wines are so diverse, you can easily find wines to go with them!
+The iron in red wine and the iron in fish do not mix well, so we will choose a white wine first.
+The wine, once associated with sushi, should not be too soft to exist in front of ginger, but not too tannic or aromatic to crush fish and rice.
+It is a real Japanese puzzle.

 The Japanese are the kings of rituals, symbols and ceremonies...
-Sushi is no exception!
+Sushi is no exception to the rule!
 It takes no less than 10 years for an itamae chef to be recognized by his peers as mastering the art of sushi...
-With the sharpest knives in the world and being surrounded by fish, Japan has made this dish a national symbol and exported it... to us!
-It is therefore up to us to tell you with which wine to accompany it, if you do not opt for sake.
+With the sharpest knives in the world and being surrounded by fish, Japan has been able to make this dish a national symbol and export it...to us!
+It is therefore up to us to tell you which wine to accompany it with, if you don't opt for sake.

 10€ offered from 60€ purchase with the code: BONPLATBONVIN